codeSTACKr/create-10k-nft-collection/README.md

 - Ensure you are on the `fix-uploads-mints` branch if you cloned the repo.
 - Copy your image layers into the `layers` folder.
 - Use the `src/config.js` file to set up your layers and NFT information.

+## Reference the [video](https://youtu.be/AaCgydeMu64) for more details.
+All commands to upload and mint are the same.